Make rhubarb oatmeal bars for a sweet and tart treat featuring spring’s first fruits!

 Cut the bars with a sharp knife and serve with coffee or tea as desired for a light snack or even brunch.

-Add a dollop of whipped cream or scoop of ice cream for an even more over-the-top dessert.
+Add a dollop of whipped cream or scoop of vanilla ice cream for an even more delicious dessert.

 Dust the cut and plated bars with just a bit of powdered sugar right before serving for added color and eye-catching appeal.